Diff: History

-Modes in Emacs also allow for converting the format of patches and even editing patches interactively.
+In 1984, Larry Wall created the patch utility (releasing its source code on the mod.sources and net.sources newsgroups) for patching text files; using the output from diff plus the diff input file with the content before changes to create a file with the content after changes.

+X/Open Portability Guide issue 2 of 1987 includes diff.
+Context mode was added in POSIX.1-2001 (issue 6).
+Unified mode was added in POSIX.1-2008 (issue 7).

 In diff's early years, common uses included comparing changes in the source of software code and markup for technical documents, verifying program debugging output, comparing filesystem listings and analyzing computer assembly code.
 The output targeted for ed was motivated to provide compression for a sequence of modifications made to a file.
 The Source Code Control System (SCCS) and its ability to archive revisions emerged in the late 1970s as a consequence of storing edit scripts from diff.

 Algorithm

+Unlike edit distance notions used for other purposes, diff is line-oriented rather than character-oriented, but it is like Levenshtein distance in that it tries to determine the smallest set of deletions and insertions to create one file from the other.

 The operation of diff is based on solving the longest common subsequence problem.
 In this problem, given two sequences of items: